SQE Assessment Regulations

 In any case where an allegation of malpractice or improper conduct in an SQE assessment is made against a candidate the candidate may be excluded from the assessment if in the opinion of at least two senior members of Kaplan staff it is necessary to do so to ensure the proper running of the assessment.

-Where an allegation of malpractice or improper conduct has been made the Director of Learning and Qualifications Kaplan (or their nominee) will be informed as soon as practicable.
-The Director of Learning and Qualifications Kaplan (or their nominee) will decide within 10 working days of being informed of the allegation whether there is a prima facie case to answer.
+Where an allegation of malpractice or improper conduct has been made the Director of Qualifications Kaplan (or their nominee) will be informed as soon as practicable.
+The Director of Qualifications Kaplan (or their nominee) will decide within 10 working days of being informed of the allegation whether there is a prima facie case to answer.

 The candidate will be notified of the decision taken by the Special Panel within 15 working days of its decision.